 Stay clear of the screen: Finding diversions or projects that help one stay away from the computer screen for sustained periods of time while being creatively occupied in another non-computer related activity.
 Read a book, take a walk, call a friend, walk your dog, clean your room, get fit, write something, take a nap, watch a movie, listen to music, but stay away from the computer screen or tablet at all costs.

-Deactivate your account: In a worst case scenario, consider this as Facebook Detox, where you go off Facebook for a while before you come back.
-This is to challenge your dependency on it since it’s presumed that you have been symptomatic of some of the abovementioned Facebook addictions.
-Consider this as a last extreme measure, or a virtual trip down memory lane to a time without Facebook where you didn’t have to always ‘share’ photos or ‘comment’ on the lives and thoughts of others to feel connected with the world.
+Deactivate your account: In a worst case scenario, consider this as virtual Detox, where you go off social media for a while before you come back.
+This is to challenge your dependency on it since it’s presumed that you have been symptomatic of some of the above mentioned Facebook addictions.

 Addictions of any kind lead to psychological and physical dependencies in the absence of which one begins to feel weighed down and unfulfilled at a very core emotional level.
 Use Facebook to empower your brand and to enhance your life, but like all tools, moderation and a deep understanding of technology and yourself, can either help you rise to successes or bog you down with emotional baggage and small talk that can often lead to unimaginable bigger and more permanent scars.